Civil Rights Division

-EEO laws require that persons wishing to file an EEO complaint contact the Office of Civil Rights and Liberties within 45 days of the alleged discriminatory act or incident.
-Persons may lose their right to file a complaint if they do not contact the Office of Civil Rights and Liberties within 45 days of the alleged discriminatory act.
+Contact the Civil Rights Division within 45 days from the day the alleged discrimination occurred to file a complaint.
+Persons may lose their right to file a complaint if they do not contact the Civil Rights Division within 45 days of the alleged discriminatory act.

 In Person: 701 S. 12th Street, West Building, 3rd Floor

 Phone: 571-227-1917, 877-EEO-4TSA (877-336-4872) or 800-877-8339

 What TSA Online Learning Center (OLC) related EEO training materials can I refer back to for further reference?

 The following Equal Employment Opportunity related training material can be accessed via the online learning center.
 Login is required:

 - Foundations of Leadership– Equal Employment Opportunity